CanDIG/clinical_ETL_code/README.md

 ### Setting up a cohort directory

 For each dataset (cohort) that you want to convert, create a directory outside of this repository.
 For CanDIG devs, this will be in the private `data` repository.
-This cohort directory should contain the same elements as shown in the `sample_inputs` directory, which are:
+This cohort directory should contain the same files as shown in the `sample_inputs` directory, which are:

-* a `manifest.yml` file with configuration settings for the mapping and schema validation
+* a [`manifest.yml`](#Manifest-file) file with configuration settings for the mapping and schema validation
-* a mapping csv that lists custom mappings for each field (based on `moh_template.csv`)
+* a [mapping template](#Mapping-template) csv that lists custom mappings for each field (based on `moh_template.csv`)
-* (if needed) a python file that implements any cohort-specific mapping functions
+* (if needed) a python file that implements any cohort-specific mapping functions (See [mapping functions](mapping_functions.md) for detailed information)

 > [!IMPORTANT]
 > If you are placing this directory under version control and the cohort is not sample / synthetic data, do not place raw or processed data files in this directory, to avoid any possibility of committing protected data.